-We ask each Drent breeder who is breeding within the club to follow these guidelines:
+We require each Drent breeder who is breeding within the club to follow these guidelines:

 1. Temperament Requirements.
 To ensure that each Drentsche Patrijshond maintains the calm, cooperative temperament that the breed is known for, each Drent being considered for breeding must have its temperament evaluated.
 Temperament evaluations take place at the annual breed show and club meeting.
 Drentsche Patrijshonds that are classified as either Category 2, 3, or 4 are eligible for breeding.
 Drents that have their temperament classified as Category 1, 5, or 6 are ineligible for breeding and none of their offspring can be registered.
 Each dog will receive a temperament rating.
 The rating system is as follows: